 #2 Building the dream team for each data project

-Each of these people is in charge of a specific workstream of the project.
+Each of these is responsible for a specific workstream of the project.
 So, having these four stakeholders committed to the project is critical for the success of the project.
-If one of these people is not defined, you should run from the project.
-It will fail.
-Right?
+If one of these people is not defined, ax your project: it won't generate the results you expect.

-- Business Owners know the reason why we need to do something.
-Set the goal of the project by sharing their pains, frustrations, or needs, provide food for thought, validate the implementations made during each step of the project.
+- Business owners know the reason why we need to do something.
+Set the goal of the project by sharing their pains, frustrations, or needs, providing food for thought, validate the implementations made during each step of the project.

-- The Project Manager (PM) is the orchestra conductor.
-He is responsible for the global monitoring of the project, its rhythm, timing, and closure, establishes an efficient communication between the other stakeholders, prevents the project from deriving from its original scope.
+- The project manager (PM) is the orchestra conductor.
+He is responsible for the global monitoring of the project, its rhythm, timing, and closure, establishes efficient communication between the other stakeholders, prevents the project from deriving from its original scope.